Tiffany Stratton

 Jessica Lynn Woynilko (born May 1, 1999) is an American professional wrestler and former gymnast.
 As of August 2021, she is signed to WWE, where she performs on the SmackDown brand under the ring name Tiffany Stratton.
-She is a former one-time WWE Women's Champion, one-time NXT Women's Champion, and the winner of the 2024 Women's Money in the Bank.
+She is a former one-time WWE Women's Champion, one-time WWE Women's United States Champion, one-time NXT Women's Champion, and the winner of the 2024 Women's Money in the Bank.

 After winning weightlifting and bodybuilding championships, Woynilko's parents wanted her to become a professional wrestler and had her trained by Greg Gagne.
 She signed with WWE in August 2021 and debuted in November, before joining the developmental brand, NXT, where she won the NXT Women's Championship once.
 She was then promoted to the main roster on SmackDown in February 2024.

 Early years

 Jessica Woynilko was born on May 1, 1999, in Prior Lake, Minnesota.
 She graduated from St. Catherine University in Saint Paul and practiced trampoline gymnastics for several years.
 Her gymnastics career ended in 2017, when she suffered an undiagnosed stress fracture in her foot.
 Woynilko's parents wanted her to pursue a career in professional wrestling, so her mother contacted former American Wrestling Association (AWA) wrestler Greg Gagne to train Woynilko prior to joining WWE.
 She cites watching Charlotte Flair on SmackDown as her inspiration for becoming a professional wrestler.